The PB Network advocates for learning and innovation in Participatory Budgeting.

 To learn more about the PB Network or raise any questions you may have about Participatory Budgeting, get in touch via our contact form.

-The PB Network website is provided by PB Partners, experts in designing effective PB programmes.
+The PB Network website is updated on a voluntary basis by PB Partners, experts in designing effective PB programmes.